-Eligibility for Summer FWSP is dependent on a student’s FWSP eligibility for the following school year.
-This means that students must submit their financial aid application, including the FAFSA form, by the deadline published on the Griffin Financial Aid Office website.
-To expedite the processing of the application, students must also complete a brief summer FWSP application (undergraduates only).
+Eligibility for Summer FWSP is dependent on the student’s FWSP eligibility for the following school year.
+This means that students must submit their financial aid application, including the 20-21 FAFSA, by the deadline published by their respective Financial Aid Office Website.

 What Summer FWSP is:

-Makes you more attractive to employers because they only pay between 30% - 40% of your wages but must pay a portion.
+- Makes you more attractive to employers because between 30% - 40% of hired students' wages are subsidized by the federal government.

-The Summer Federal Work Study Program award is $5,500 and is use it or lose it.
-This means that you can earn up to $5,500 through the program at an eligible employer yet the employing organization would only be responsible for less than 40% of your earnings with the remainder covered by the Federal Government.
-As a result you far less expensive to employ than a traditional student worker which may open up opportunities previously not available.
+The Summer Federal Work Study Program allocation is $5,500 for undergrads and must be used by employers only for summer employment purposes.
+This means that students can earn up to $5,500 through the program at an eligible employer, with the employing organization responsible for less than 40% of your earnings.
+As a result, FWSP students are less expensive to employ than a traditional student worker, opening opportunities for FWSP students that previously may not have been available.

-The employer must agree to pay a portion of your hourly rate as FWSP is not able to cover 100% of your earnings.
+The employer must agree to pay a portion of your hourly rate because FWSP is not able to cover 100% of student earnings.

-The following are several organization at which Harvard students have worked during the summer break:
+The following are several organizations where Harvard students have worked during the summer break: